writingtoole/epub/README.md

 # Limitations

-Currently this package doesn't support encrypted or DRM'd books.
+Currently this package doesn't support encrypted or DRM'd books or content.

-This package intentionally writes out ePub v2.0 format files.
-The current standard version is (as of 8/2018) v3.1.
-All ePub readers can manage v2.0 files but not all can manage 3.x, which is why we're writing the older format.
+Fonts are not obscured when writing V3 format files.

+None of the interesting bits of the V3 format are currently supported;
+v3 books are basically identical to v2 books only using the updated metadata file formats.

 # License